 One of the most popular places to visit is the Insta-famous Manhattan Bridge photo location.
 You can find it at the cross-sections of Waters Street and Washington Street.

-Additionally, you can walk up Squibb Bridge to the Brooklyn Heights Promenade.
+Additionally, you can walk up Squibb Bridge to the Brooklyn Heights Promenade, which is a local favorite.

 Places to eat in Dumbo, Brooklyn: Check out Ignazio’s Pizza and Shake Shack.